 Native to southern Mediterranean region.
-In west coast zones 8, 9, 14–24, grow artichoke as dependable perennial crop.
+In West coast Zones 8, 9, 14–24, grow artichoke as a dependable perennial crop.
 In Southwest desert Zones 11–13, it is usually treated as an annual and planted in fall for spring harvest, but may hang on to be a perennial.
-In Zones 4–7, plant in spring when offered and hope for the best–you will get foliage, probably flowers, and a crop if you're lucky.
-And on the eastern seaboard, you may succeed with artichokes grown as annuals: start seed 8 to 12 weeks before last frost; set outdoors when soil has warmed and frost danger is past.
+In Zones 4–7, plant in spring when offered and hope for the best—you will get foliage, probably flowers, and a crop if you’re lucky.
+And on the eastern seaboard, you may succeed with artichokes grown as annuals: start seed 8–12 weeks before last frost; set outdoors when soil has warmed and frost danger is past.

 Artichoke is a big, coarse, ferny-looking plant with an irregular, somewhat fountain-like form to 4 ft. high, 6–8 ft. wide.
 Leaves are silvery green.
 Big flower buds form at tops of stalks: these are the artichokes you cook and eat.
 If not harvested, buds open into spectacular purple-blue, 6-in., thistle-like flowers that can be cut for arrangements (cut them just before blooms are fully open).

 In Zone 17, where it is grown commercially, artichoke can be both a handsome ornamental plant and a producer of fine, tender artichokes from early fall to late spring.
 In Zones 8, 9, 14–16, 18–24, in partial shade, the plant grows luxuriantly at least from spring through fall; edible buds come as a dividend in early summer only.